MahsaNafei/sqlalchemy-challenge/README.md

 - **Data Sorting**: The DataFrame is sorted by date.

-- **Data Plotting**: The precipitation data is plotted using Matplotlib, and the plot is saved as a PNG file.
+- **Data Plotting**: The precipitation data is plotted using Matplotlib.
 The plot displays the relationship between date and precipitation.

 - **Summary Statistics**: Using Pandas, summary statistics (mean, standard deviation, minimum, and maximum) are calculated for the precipitation data.